lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 data.
 But the simulation procedure introduces several new considerations.
 We need to choose two things in the procedure: a method to generate districting plans, and a compactness metric to score these districting plans.
-This choice highly consequential: different generating functions and the choice of compactness metric can give very different results.
+This choice is highly consequential: different generating functions and the choice of compactness metric can give very different results.
 I now explain how I chose both of these.